TanStack/query/docs/react/guides/query-retries.md

 ## Retry Delay

-By default, retries in Tanstack Query do not happen immediately after a request fails.
+By default, retries in TanStack Query do not happen immediately after a request fails.
 As is standard, a back-off delay is gradually applied to each retry attempt.

 The default `retryDelay` is set to double (starting at `1000`ms) with each attempt, but not exceed 30 seconds: